Adeptus-Pythonicus/fleet_fury/ideas.md

 [] add healthbar
 [x] player turns
 [] better hit indicator
-[] seperate into functions for game phases
+[x] seperate into functions for game phases
-[] displaying player controls during ship placement
-[] Get enemy name to display
+[] displaying player controls during ship placement [x] Get enemy name to display

 # Extras

 [x] prompt to get player name on a text box
 [] player names in color depending on side
+[] Set waiting screens/text while waiting for the other player to do something